Rajathbharadwaj/Easy-Transformers/README.md

 # What Easy Transformers can do?

 Basically lets you do NLP, in essentially a single line of code.
-It used 🤗 Transformers.
+It uses 🤗 Transformers. <br>
-Supported as of now:
+Supported as of now: <br>
-    "Sequence Classification" : "SC",
+    "Sequence Classification" : "SC", <br>
-    "Extractive Question Answering" : "EQA",
+    "Extractive Question Answering" : "EQA",<br>
-    "Masked Language Modeling" : "MLM",
+    "Masked Language Modeling" : "MLM",<br>
-    "Text Generation" : "TG",
+    "Text Generation" : "TG",<br>
     "Summarization" : "SUM"

 # What is: